jchris/sofa/README.md

 Anytime you make edits to the on-disk version of Sofa, and want to see them in your browser, just run `couchapp push . blogdb` again.

+You can customize the blog title and other stuff in the `blog.json` file.

 # Relax

 [Visit your new blog.](http://127.0.0.1:5984/blogdb/_design/sofa/index.html)

 ### Todo